Basic example with OfflineDependencyProvider

 defining version constraints.
 In most cases, you would use

-which means any version higher or equal to v1
+Range::between(v1, v2) which means any version higher or equal to v1 and

 which means that any version is acceptable.